Command setvcp

 Option: --noverify

 When ddcutil sends a Set VCP Feature packet to a display, it receives an acknowlegement at the I2C level that the request packet was received.
-The is no acknowledgement that the display has successfully executed the command.
+There is no acknowledgement that the display has successfully executed the command.
 There have been occasional reports that the setvcp command appeared to succeed, but the new value was not set.

 Therefore setvcp (and loadvcp) by default perform a getvcp operation to verify that the new value has actually been set.
 (Obviously, this verification does not occur for write-only features.
 It also does not occur for features such as x60 (Input Source) for which verification can be expected to fail.)